Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 One paper [@januario_edge_2016] explores local search for solving the edge colouring problem in sports scheduling.
 They also describe linear time algorithm for finding an edge colouring of a complete graph with $n - 1$ colours, where $n$ is the number of nodes.

 Another paper discusses the closely related problem of assignment of papers in scientific peer review [@stelmakh_peerreview4all_2019].
 They describe an algorithm to achieve a min-max fair assignment.
-The max-min fair assignment also ensures that in any other assignment there exists at least one paper with the fate at least as bad as the fate of the most disadvantaged paper in the aforementioned fair assignment.
+The max-min fair assignment ensures that in any assignment there exists at least one paper with the fate at least as bad as the fate of the most disadvantaged paper in the fair assignment.

 # Introduction